 Who invented PayPal?

-In the meantime, eBay needed to make its online payments easier and safer, so it acquired Paypal for 1.5 billion dollars in 2002.
+By 2002, eBay needed to make its online payments easier and safer.
+So it acquired PayPal for 1.5 billion dollars.
 The companies split in 2015.

 Who invented WhatsApp?